sungheeyun/sungheeyun.github.io/_pages/multi-agent-ai.markdown

 <!--
 # Commercial Applications &ndash; The Explosion of Possibilities

 The commercial applications of AI agents are staggering in their breadth and depth.
-Let me walk through the major categories that entrepreneurs should consider:
+Let me walk through the major categories that entrepreneurs should consider

 ## Customer Service and Support Revolution